gumaerc-testorg/mas.965-fall-2003/content/pages/lecture-notes.md

 uid: 649ab72a-e5e3-4b6e-b47f-1728eca126ad
 ---

 The following lecture notes are responses by one student, Guy Hoffman, to the readings assigned in class.
 All of the work is used with permission.
-For the complete citations, please see the [readings]({{< baseurl >}}/pages/readings) section.
+For the complete citations, please see the {{% resource_link 9e5f26bc-8a39-556c-a2fa-51ec2832e5b3 "readings" %}} section.

 {{< tableopen >}}
 {{< theadopen >}}